GoHypernet/Galileo-sdk/docs/src/security.rst

 Jupyter Notebooks, PCSWMM, and QGIS are officially supported and can be configured through the Mission Configuration Wizard.
 In all instances of Galileo-supported Mission Framework types, processes are executed with **non-root** priveledges as a security precaution.
-Additionally, users are not allowed to directly modify the Dockerfile created for them in their Mission context, on the Galileo service can write to this file based on the pre-configured rules assigned to the target software.
+Additionally, users are not allowed to directly modify the Dockerfile created for them in their Mission context, only the Galileo service can write to this file using the pre-configured rules assigned to the target software.

 Administrators of computational resources can restrict what applications are allowed to be accessed through the customizable role settings in the `Station Settings <stations.html#user-roles-and-resource-settings>`_